open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 #### dockermulti

-Takes multiple images from a local docker registry and adds them as single multiarch image.
+Takes multiple images from the local docker registry and adds them as single multiarch image.
 Requires a running docker daemon.
 The images have to be built for different architectures/os and need a unique tag identifying them.
 As docker does not support multiarch images at the time of writing this is a workaround.

 ```yaml
   resources: